 Beth was ordained by the York, Maine Association of the UCC in 2006 at Second Christian Congregational United Church of Christ in Kittery.
 Before coming to First Church Eliot, Beth was the Director Of Spiritual Care and Senior Chaplain at Portsmouth Regional Hospital and had also served as a Hospice chaplain.
 She is honored to actively serve as the chaplain for the Kittery Fire Department.
-Pastor Beth is currently a student at Bangor Theological Seminary and is earning a doctorate in ministry.
+Most recently, Pastor Beth earned her Doctorate in Ministry in June 2013 from Bangor Theological Seminary.

 Beth’s favorite joy is the family and friends that God has blessed her with.
-She has been married to Mark Hoffman for over 20 years.
-Mark is a software/test engineer at General Electric in Somersworth.
+She has been married to Mark Hoffman for over 25 years.
+Mark is a software/test engineer at Aclara in Somersworth, NH.
 He also enjoys wood craftsmanship and taking photographs in his free time.

 Beth doesn’t have too much free time but is passionate about music, spending time with all books, creating theological art and reveling in God’s great creation at Pilgrim Lodge, the Maine UCC camp for all ages.
-She especially enjoys snuggling with her godchildren, her niece and two nephews as well as her dogs Macaroni and Derby.
+She especially enjoys snuggling with her godchildren, her niece and two nephews as well as her dogs Derby and Moo.

-Beth and Mark are blessed to be the parents of two high school age children, Gabe and Lydia and can found in the stands proudly watching them in the perform with the marching band.
+Beth and Mark are blessed to be the parents of two adult children, Gabe, and Lydia.